onfido/onfido-sdk-ui/README.md

 #### auth

-This is Authentication step.
-If you have followed the guidelines specific to including auth, you'll have this step made available.
+This is the authentication step.
+If you have followed the guidelines specific to including authentication, you'll have this step made available.
 In here, a loading screen is presented to the user to fetch all necessary resources to perform authentication.

-After all resources are loaded, the session is initialised, and the authentication check begins.
-An oval frame of the camera will be present (if camera permissions are provided) and actionable elements will render, asking the user to place their face in frame, followed up by a different set of instructions for them to follow to successfully authenticate the user.
+After all resources are loaded, the session is initialized, and the authentication check begins.
+An oval frame of the camera will be present (if camera permissions are provided) and actionable elements will render, asking the user to place their face in the frame, followed up by a different set of instructions for them to follow to successfully authenticate the user.

-If the user is not a match, or conditions are not good to successfuly authenticate, they will be asked to retry authentication.
+If the user is not a match, or conditions are not good enough to successfully authenticate, the user will be asked to retry authentication.
 If authentication is not possible, the page will rollback to the previous step.

-**The Authentication module is currently a BETA feature.**

 #### complete